kgillasp/PS-at-UCSD/README.md

 Our Board Members are here to answer questions about the content found down below or Product Management in general.
 To schedule meetings with individual board members, click on our Calendly links below!
 - [Kyle Gillaspy](https://calendly.com/product-space-kyle)
 - [Alex Fong](https://calendly.com/alexmatthewfong/30min)

-To meet with multiple members, view our availability via our [Group Calendar](https://htmlpreview.github.io/?https://github.com/kgillasp/PS-at-UCSD/blob/Alex/calendar.html) and send us an [email](mailto:productspaceuscd@gmail.com) with atleast 2 desired meeting times!
+To meet with multiple members, view our availability via our [Group Calendar](https://htmlpreview.github.io/?https://github.com/kgillasp/PS-at-UCSD/blob/Alex/calendar.html) and send us an [email](mailto:productspaceuscd@gmail.com) with two desired meeting times!

 ## How to Use
 PS @ UCSD's Product Management Resource is an amazing source of content for undergraduate students looking to break into Product Management, so the best ways to use are: